epfl-ada/ada-2021-project-fadalbazooka/README.md

 More and more countries have recently legalized and recognized same-sex marriage, sometimes following long legal procedures.
 In Switzerland, this law was introduced in 2013, passed in 2020 by the parliament and adopted by referendum in September 2021.
 The feminism topic also indicates real changes in society.
 LGBT+ issues are also extremely present in public life, with emerging pride movements and pure gender questioning.

-We will focus on observing changes in the speakers’ opinion on the topics of gender equality and same-sex relations, depending on their nationality, age, as well as possibly occupation, and quote date.
-It is also of interest to compare opinions within countries before and after national events, such as same-sex marriage legalization.
+We focused on observing changes in the speakers’ opinion on the topics of gender equality and same-sex relations, depending on their nationality and age.
+We also compared opinions within countries before and after national events, such as same-sex marriage legalization.
+We tried to model the effect of such variables, in order to assess their correlation with author's opinion.
+Finally, we tried to determine a model, based on quotes, which could predict an author's nationality based from it.

 ## 2. Research Questions: